OpenHack/openhack.github.com/salem/index.markdown

 Salem OpenHack is hosted by Fast Forward at the our offices at 276 Essex Street.
 Pizza and beer are provided.

-Our first meeting is Thursday, June 26th.
+Summer is over, time for more hacking.
 Come for the beer and pizza, stay for the creativity.

+We have some new toys on the way.
+We have a Kinect in the house and a Occulus on the way.
+We have added some Windows touchscreens and will have some new stuff coming.

 Schedule: